gtfintechlab/CenterFinanceWorkshops/NumPy_Pandas_Polars/01_Pandas/README.md

 - 11_ConvertNumPyArrayDict.ipynb
 - 12_ExportCSVExcel.ipynb

-In case you are curious about how the dataset used for this first video was created, here is a link to learn more: [The Cost of Financing a Car (Car Loans)](https://medium.com/towards-data-science/the-cost-of-financing-a-new-car-car-loans-c00997f1aee).
+In case you are curious about how the dataset used for these notebooks was created, here is a link to learn more: [The Cost of Financing a Car (Car Loans)](https://medium.com/towards-data-science/the-cost-of-financing-a-new-car-car-loans-c00997f1aee).
 This concept is applicable for mortgages as well (MortgagePayment.ipynb).

 ## Learn by Doing
 - Compare car interest payments on 3,5,7, and 10% fixed rate loans.